seekr-osint/seekr/api/doc.md

 **Status Code:** 201

-## Post person with included email detecting services
+## Post person with included email detecting only discord as a services

 **Curl Request:**